Workflow GuideExecution Planning

 • Treat closely related but separately maintained source timelines as separate datasets until you deliberately map them together

-Open event detail before you create internal work
+Open Regulatory Universal Timelines event detail before creating internal work

 Each event carries a normalized title, a category, summary text, and often a source URL.
 Click the event before you create tickets or board reports so the team works from the actual milestone context instead of a date alone.